xsf/xmpp.org/content/blog/2022-11-05-newsletter.md

 Converse has been released in [version 10.0.0](https://github.com/conversejs/converse.js/releases/tag/v10.0.0)!

+[Dino 0.3.1](https://github.com/dino/dino/releases/tag/v0.3.1) has been released, which is a maintenance release for libsoup3 support and bug fixes.

 [Gajim 1.5.2](https://gajim.org/post/2022-10-08-gajim-1.5.2-released/) and [1.5.3](https://gajim.org/post/2022-10-31-gajim-1.5.3-released/) have been released.
 These releases bring another performance boost, better emojis, selection of multiple messages, and many bug fixes.

 [Profanity 0.13.1](https://profanity.im/) has been released.